PSWil/Election_Analysis/README.md

 - Jefferson produced 10.5% of voters, for a total of 38,855 voters.
 - Denver produced 82.8% of voters, for a total of 306,055 voters.
 - Arapahoe produced 6.7% of voters, for a total of 24,801 voters.
-- The county with the largest voter turnout was: Denver, which produced 82.8% of voters, for a total of 306,055 voters.
+- The county with the largest voter turnout was:
+  - Denver which lead the counties with 82.8% of the total votes.

 ## Challenge Summary
 Now that we have a working script to analyze county election data we can adjust the script with ease to use for different elections.